 This patience, working in us, is what spiritually matures us. (cf. 1 John 2:14) Why?
 The testing, the fire, the pressure, tests our faith.
 This drives us to deeper communion with our Lord Jesus Christ.
 This always builds our trust in Him.
 As a result the Lord produces a stable, godly, and righteous character within us.
 What does this remind you of?
 Isn’t this what happens when we become Spirit-filled?
 Therefore, we must understand that the process by which we become Spirit-filled, which is to confess sin, become permeated by the Word of God, and obey God in all things, includes going through trials and tests.
 Through this, we become complete or mature or whole.

-If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.
-But let him ask in faith, with no doubting, for the one who doubts is like a wave of the sea that is driven and tossed by the wind.
-For that person must not suppose that he will receive anything from the Lord; he is a double-minded man, unstable in all his ways.
-(James 1:5-8 ESV)
+5 But if any of you lacks wisdom, let him ask of God, who gives to all generously and without reproach, and it will be given to him.
+6 But he must ask in faith without any doubting, for the one who doubts is like the surf of the sea, driven and tossed by the wind.
+7 For that man ought not to expect that he will receive anything from the Lord, 8 being a double-minded man, unstable in all his ways.
+James 1:5-8 (NASB)

 This wisdom is the understanding and practical skill that we must have in order to live life for God’s glory alone.
 This is not intellectual knowledge, which is Human Reason.
 Instead, it is contained in the pure and peaceable absolutes of God’s will which is revealed in the Word God.
 Again, we see another element in becoming Spirit-filled.
 This is why the Spirit-filled believer is so strange to those who aren’t.
 They do not seek their own.
 They seek God’s glory alone.
 The Greek word that is translated as “hypocrite” throughout the New Testament means one who does all things for self even when they appear to be serving God.
 The Spirit-filled believer can fight the good fight, be demeaned, falsely accused, and abused without cause and not retaliate because he or she is not fighting the fight for self.
 Instead, he or she is obedient and seeks God’s glory alone.